 - Green onions: Although optional, I highly recommend topping off your soup with some sliced green onions.
 They bring balance by adding a nice little crunch and freshness to the dish.

-How do you make miso egg drop soup w/ kimchi? (+ tips)
+How to make miso egg drop soup with kimchi (+ tips)

 In a medium pot, stir together the chicken broth, miso paste, sesame oil, white pepper, and ginger powder.
 Bring it to a simmer over medium-high heat.

 Next, make the cornstarch slurry by whisking together the water and cornstarch in a small bowl or liquid measuring cup.
 While stirring continuously slowly pour the cornstarch mixture into the pot.

 Continue stirring in one direction while slowly pouring in the beaten eggs.
 The speed you stir determines how long the egg ribbons will be.
 Stirring slowly results in longer egg ribbons.

 Stir in the kimchi.

 Add salt and white pepper to taste and serve warm garnished with green onions.